turbot/guardrails-samples/policy_packs/gcp/iam/enforce_user_service_account_keys_have_90_days_rotation/README.md

   - "@turbot/gcp-iam"
 ---

-# Enforce GCP IAM user-managed service account keys to not have rotation period of more than 90 days
+# Enforce GCP IAM User-Managed Service Account Keys to Not Have Rotation Period of More Than 90 Days

 This Policy Pack checks and deletes user-managed service account keys that have a rotation period of more than 90 days, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and remove the offending service account keys.